 You may have one polyp or several.
-Uterine polyps can range in size from just a few millimeters to more than 6 centimeters (2.4 inches) wide.
+Uterine polyps can range in size from just a few millimeters to more than (2.4 inches) wide.
 More than 95 percent of uterine polyps are benign, meaning they don’t cause cancer.

 Uterine polyps may not cause any symptoms at all.
 Or you may experience: